Murder 101 (film series): Guest stars

 Wes Van Dyke - He played students Craig and Zack in two of the movies.
 (Wes Van Dyke is the son of Barry Van Dyke and grandson of Dick Van Dyke.)

 Carey Van Dyke - He appeared as Solar, a suspect in "Locked Room Mystery".
 (Carey Van Dyke is the son of Barry Van Dyke and grandson of Dick Van Dyke.)

 Kimberly Quinn - She appeared in the movie "College Can Be Murder" as Kelly Fogelle.
-She also appeared in the TV Series Diagnosis Murder with Barry Van Dyke and Dick Van Dyke.
+She also appeared in the TV series Diagnosis: Murder with Barry Van Dyke and Dick Van Dyke.

 Challen Cates - She appeared in the movie "College Can Be Murder" as Alana.
-She also appeared in the TV Series Diagnosis Murder with Barry Van Dyke and Dick Van Dyke.
+She also appeared in the TV series Diagnosis Murder with Barry Van Dyke and Dick Van Dyke.

 Home media

-On May 16, 2017 Millcreek Entertainment released the Murder 101 Collection featured the 3rd & 4th movies Murder 101: If Wishes Were Horses and Murder 101: The Locked Room Mystery.
+On May 16, 2017 Millcreek Entertainment released the Murder 101 Collection featuring the 3rd & 4th movies Murder 101: If Wishes Were Horses and Murder 101: The Locked Room Mystery.